jacksonsugar/Burn-wire/README.md

 Steps for deployment

 1) Download and install Arduino IDE from the official website:  https://www.arduino.cc/en/Main/Software
-2) Clone this repository to your device by following the green link above
+2) Clone this repository to your device by following the green link above [Download Zip]
 3) Open Adruino IDE and configure bootloader for the Arduino Nano

       Tools -> Board: -> Arduino Nano